rfo909/CFT/README.md

 Since pinging hosts that don't respond takes a while, we may want to run all pings in parallel, then collect information.
-Total time is then the time of the single slowest ping, not the sum.
+Total time is then the time of the single slowest ping, not the sum of times for all pings.

 ```
 # Create report